Definition and Example of a Check-Cashing Service

 Can leave consumers stuck using non-traditional financial services

 - Provides financial services to the unbanked and underbanked: Check-cashing services provide customers with the ability to cash a check when they may not otherwise be able to open a bank account or access one when they need it (when traveling or cashing a check after business hours, for example).

 - Makes money available almost immediately: Additionally, for people who may be living paycheck to paycheck or have a rare financial emergency, check-cashing services can put money in your hands almost immediately.
 There's no need to wait one or two days for your money to clear from a bank account.

 - May charge extremely high fees: Check-cashing services often charge extremely high fees, which can reduce the amount of your hard-earned money you get to keep.
 Banks or credit unions usually don’t charge account holders for cashing checks.
-Since banks save you money on cashing checks in the long run, it would be to your advantage to open a bank account as soon as you're able.
-It may help to repay any outstanding balances you owe, report erroneous negative items.
+Since banks save you money on cashing checks in the long run, it would be to your advantage to open a bank account as soon as you can.
+It may help to repay any outstanding balances you owe and report erroneous negative items.

 - Easy to get stuck in a cycle: Sometimes, check-cashing fees can get so out of hand that individuals can't pay for vital expenses (rent, food, or transportation, for example).
 As long as the dependency on quick cash persists, a person might continue to use a check-cashing service and get stuck in a cycle.

 - Can leave consumers stuck using non-traditional financial services: The ease and convenience of check-cashing services can make a person resistant to ever opening a traditional bank account or benefiting from the many free services and other benefits they offer.

 - A check-cashing service provides a way to convert checks to cash if you're unable to open a checking account because of past financial problems or can't reach your bank and need cash fast.